 Symptoms of AFib are similar to those of other health conditions where the heartbeat becomes irregular.
-However, proper diagnosis of AFib is vital.
+However, a proper diagnosis of AFib is vital.

 If left unmanaged, AFib can increase the risk of stroke and heart failure.

-The chaotic heart rhythm of AFib can lead to blood clotting in atria.
+The chaotic heart rhythm of AFib can lead to blood clotting in the atria.
 A blood clot can dislodge from the heart and travel to the brain.
 In the brain, a blood clot blocks blood flow, and stroke occurs.